All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 The Precautionary Principle

 In the absence of safety data, the standard medical approach is to avoid medications during breastfeeding unless the benefit clearly outweighs the potential risk.
-Weight loss medications are generally considered elective rather than essential, which means the risk-benefit analysis favors waiting until breastfeeding is complete before restarting GLP-1 therapy .
+Weight loss medications are generally considered elective rather than important, which means the risk-benefit analysis favors waiting until breastfeeding is complete before restarting GLP-1 therapy .

 The Postpartum Weight Management Challenge